Are you looking for a way to set up Vimeo analytics tracking on your WordPress site to see how your embedded Vimeo videos are performing?

 That’s it!
 Video tracking is now enabled.

 Ready to see how your videos are performing?
-Now that you’ve installed the ExactMetrics media addon, you’ll have access to a Media report.
+Now that you’ve installed the ExactMetrics media addon, you’ll have access to a Media report with Vimeo analytics as well as tracking for any YouTube or HTML 5 videos.

 Head to ExactMetrics » Reports, then navigate to the Media tab: